worldofprasanna/infra-architector/README.md

 ## Support

 For issues or questions:
-1. Check the Supabase setup instructions
+1. Check the database schema setup
 2. Ensure environment variables are correctly set
 3. Check browser console for errors
-4. Verify Supabase table exists and has correct schema
+4. Verify PostgreSQL database connection and table schema